Heywood Park: Tree removals

 In 2003, "staunch public opposition" prevented the introduction of native understorey plants which were proposed to improve the health of long established trees, some of which were showing signs of stress.
 The outcome was considered a unique rejection of biodiversity enhancement.
 The Conservation Council of South Australia campaigned for the restoration of original flora in the park, which included golden wattle, native lilac and buttercups, tall bluebells, scented garland and vanilla lilies and native grasses.

 In January 2012, a 67-year-old woman received leg lacerations after she was struck by falling branches from a gum tree in Heywood Park.
 Around 200 people were present at the time, picnicking on Australia Day.
 The weather was hot and windy.

 In 2014 it was announced that up to 40 of the park's 200 trees would be removed during a Tree Risk Remediation Implementation Program.
 Of the forty marked trees, nine are either Regulated or Significant (in accordance with the Development Act 1993).
 A regulated tree is any tree greater than or equal to 2 metres in circumference, measured at a point 1 metre above the ground.
 Significant trees are defined as having a circumference greater than or equal to 3 metres at the same point.

-The significant trees marked for removal include two SA Blue Gum (Eucalyptus leucoxylon) which are in Fair and Good-Fair health according to the council-engaged arborist's assessment.
-The other two are a River Red Gum (Eucalyptus camaldulensis) and a Willow Myrtle (Agonis flexuosa).
+The significant trees marked for removal include two SA blue gums (Eucalyptus leucoxylon) which are in Fair and Good-Fair health according to the council-engaged arborist's assessment.
+The other two are a river red gum (Eucalyptus camaldulensis) and a willow myrtle (Agonis flexuosa).
 Their health is considered Good-Fair and Fair-Poor respectively.

 The council has advised that noticeboards in the park will update park visitors on the proposed works.
 The removals are expected to take place in 2015.